-The Panel Resolved to: Agree the minutes of the meeting held on 18 July 2023 as a correct record, subject to it being amended to note:
+The Panel Resolved to: Agree the minutes of the meeting held on 18 July 2023 as a correct record, subject to it being amended to note that:

-- That Cllr Rana was present at the meeting. - That the next meeting would be on 21 November, as a workshop would be held on 26 October date.
+- Cllr Rana was present at the meeting. - The next meeting would be on 21 November, as a workshop would be held on 26 October date.